Borr Drilling laying the groundwork to divest three rigs for $320 million

 Offshore drilling contractor Borr Drilling has entered into a deal with an undisclosed buyer for the sale of three jack-up rigs, which are currently under construction with Keppel FELS, a wholly-owned subsidiary of Keppel Offshore & Marine.

-In regards to the sale of these three rigs, the offshore drilling contractor advised that it is subject to customary closing conditions and procedures and is expected to conclude within 30 days.
+In regards to the sale of these three rigs, this is subject to customary closing conditions and procedures and is expected to conclude within 30 days.
 Since these rigs are expected to be employed by the prospective owner in a captive market, the sale represents limited competition to Borr Drilling’s fleet.

 Upon the completion of the sale, the offshore drilling contractor’s fleet will be composed of 23 delivered rigs – of which 20 are currently contracted – and two rigs under construction with Keppel FELS.